 Medical marijuana dispensaries opened in December 2018, and state law says CBD products can only be sold with a dispensary license.

 Law allows for the use and sale of CBD that contains no THC.
 CBD containing no more than 5 percent THC can be used to treat debilitating medical conditions.
-A bill permitting industrial hemp production recently passed, leading to confusion whether CBD from industrial hemp meeting federal definitions — and containing up to 0.3 percent THC — now is legal too.

 You can legally grow, manufacture, and own CBD products.

 While CBD is legal, state officials randomly test products to confirm they possess less than 0.3% CBD, which has dampened the industry in the state.